ShiryuCodes/olympics-data-analysis-web-app/README.md

 - Visualization development process
 - Key insights and findings

-## 📱 Usage Examples

-### Medal Tally Analysis
-- Select "Overall" for both year and country to see all-time medal rankings
-- Choose a specific year (e.g., 2016) to see that Olympics' medal table
-- Select a country to see their historical performance

-### Country Analysis
-- Pick any country from the dropdown to see their Olympic journey
-- Analyze which sports they excel in through heatmap visualizations
-- Discover their top-performing athletes

-### Athlete Demographics
-- Explore age distributions across different medal categories
-- Compare physical attributes (height/weight) across sports
-- Track gender participation trends over Olympic history

 ## 🤝 Contributing

 Contributions are welcome!
 Here are some ways you can contribute: